 Foods that Promote Sleep

-There are a few nutrients that have been found to aid in promoting sleep: tryptophan, magnesium, calcium, and B vitamins.
+There are a few nutrients that have been found to aid in promoting sleep: tryptophan, magnesium, calcium, zinc, and B vitamins.
 Some of these nutrients help the body produce melatonin, the hormone that is responsible for regulating your sleep/wake patterns.

 (It’s best not to take vitamin B supplements before bedtime as they can act as stimulants.
 Also, use of a multivitamin or multiple single vitamins is associated with poorer sleep maintenance compared to individuals who do not take vitamin supplements.
 At least one study found a tendency for vitamin users to have a greater number of awakenings during the night, more total wake time during the night, greater use of sleep medications, and a higher rate of insomnia than non-users.)